waeljammal/xamarin-forms-rest-client/README.md

 ===================

 I do not have access to Xamarins IOS Licence but it should work fine on there as well if you add an IOS project to the solution.

+This is just an example so pretty basic and no tests.